aws-samples/eb-locustio-sample/README.md

   5. Once the environment creation process completes, run `eb open` to open the [Locust](http://locust.io/) dashboard and start your tests.
   6. To make changes to the test definition, edit the *[locustfile.py](locustfile.py)*, save and commit the changes, and run `eb deploy`.
   7. If you'd like to scale out the environment to more than 1 EC2 instance,
-    1. Run `eb config`, it'll open the configuration file in the default editor.
-    2. Set the `BatchSize` option under the `aws:elasticbeanstalk:command` namespace to `100`.
-    3. Save the configuration file and exit the editor.
-This will start the environment update.
-    4. After the update completes, run `eb scale <number of instances>`.
+    1. Run `eb scale <number of instances>`.
 Replace `<number of instances>` with the number of EC2 instances you would like the environment to scale out to.
-    5. After the additional instances have been added, run `eb deploy` to reselect the master instance.
+    2. If you reducing the number of running instances in the above step, run `eb deploy` to reselect the master instance removal has been completed.
-    6. Run `eb open` to open the [Locust](http://locust.io/) dashboard and start your tests.
+    3. Run `eb open` to open the [Locust](http://locust.io/) dashboard and start your tests.
   8. When you are done with your tests, run `eb terminate --all` to clean up.

 *Note: Running Locust in distributed mode requires a master/slave architecture.
-The sample application selects a master on each deployment, which requires `eb deploy` to be run after you change the number of instances running in the environment.
-Also, this sample requires that the auto scaling minimum and maximum be set to the same value*
+This sample requires that the auto scaling minimum and maximum be set to the same value to ensure that the master isn't terminated by auto scaling.
+If for some reason the master instance is replaced, an `eb deploy` should be all it takes to fix it.*